Investigating VTubing as a Reconstruction of Streamer Self-Presentation: Identity, Performance, and Gender: Discussion

 \subsection{Revisiting VTubing through Lens of Objectification Theory}

 The objectification theory posits that women are frequently sexually objectified via the male gaze \cite{Mulvey1989} and that the prevalence of such objectification can lead to internalization, also known as self-objectification, where women internalise the male gaze as the primary view of themselves \cite{Fredrickson1997,Moradi2008}.
 Self-objectification causes negative consequences such as body shaming, depression, anxiety, eating disorders, etc. \cite{Moradi2008,Calogero2004}.

-Unlike other social media or avatar-mediated systems, VTubing affords greater agency in gender-related customization and performance, where VTubers can infuse gender and sexuality into their avatars via outfit design, animation design, voicing, chatting with viewers, and so on.
+Unlike other social media or avatar-mediated systems that often put women in objectified roles (e.g., \cite{davis2018objectification}), VTubing does afford greater agency in gender-related design and performance, where VTubers, mostly women, can infuse customized gender and sexuality into their avatars via outfit design, animation design, voicing, chatting with viewers, and so on.
 Such affordances open avenues for future investigation into the landscapes of gender expression by disentangling virtual and real gender identities.
-Future research can investigate motivations behind constructing specific gender identities, and the interplay between real and virtual gender.
 Particularly, we are interested in how female streamers consider their virtual gender customization before and after being a VTuber in a misogynist environment, and whether the ``female dominance'' of VTubing should be seen as an empowerment or objectification for women.

 Our research focused primarily on the customization and performance of the virtual gender alone.
 VTubing allowed for experimentation of new gender identities (I4) and gender expressions different from stereotypes (e.g., C5's avatar design).
 Our interviewees also mentioned it alleviated the appearance anxiety of being a streamer and sometimes granted a sense of power (I3) and control over gender expression (I4).
 Nevertheless, such agency might not necessarily translate into empowered sexuality \cite{Baumgardner2004,Attwood2007,Levy2010}, especially when exposed to misogynistic viewers \cite{Lu2021}.
 Self-sexualization is prevalent and often used as a strategy to engage viewers (mostly male).
 It remains to be seen how such self-sexualization impacts psychological well-being of Nakanohitos, especially women, and whether it leads to self-objectification while VTubing via an often sexualized avatar that does not necessarily resemble themselves.
 We advocate for future efforts in CSCW to understand such issues through the lens of feminism.
 In particular, a survey study (e.g., using Twenty Statement Test \cite{fredrickson1998swimsuit}) is needed to measure potential self-objectification in this scenario.
 Many interviewees explained that their motivations were self-driven and such sexualization was based solely on their virtual avatar.
 However, this is still concerning because previous studies in lab environments suggested that controlling a sexualized avatar that resembled one's self might still lead to self-objectification in the real world \cite{Fox2013,Fox2015}.